 Professional practice

-In respect of commercial work, his case load arises from a range of sectors, including banking and financial services, energy, life sciences, media/art, property and shipping/commodities.
-He acts both in an advisory and a contentious context and has experience of all stages of the dispute resolution process, from pre-issue to interim applications, trial and enforcement.
+In respect of Peter’s commercial practice, his case load arises from a range of sectors, including banking and financial services, energy, insurance, life sciences, media/art, property and shipping/commodities.
+He acts both in an advisory and a contentious context, in litigation and in arbitration, and has experience of all stages of the dispute resolution process, from pre-issue to interim applications, trial and enforcement, and substantial experience in arbitration applications before the English courts.
+In addition to led work (e.g. 1MDB v IPIC; Bilta v Citibank), he has considerable experience as sole counsel, including in respect of applications for injunctive relief (e.g. to enforce contracts or confidentiality; or for freezing or anti-suit injunctions).

-In addition to acting for commercial and State parties, Peter will in appropriate cases act pro bono and recently worked on that basis in respect of two claims regarding modern slavery.
+Peter will in appropriate cases act pro bono and for example worked on that basis in respect of claims regarding modern slavery.
 He speaks and reads French well.

 Examples of recent cases